Xomega-Net/Xomega.Docs/docs/visual-studio/modeling/domain.md

 ### Object configuration

-Additional object configurations are defined in separate namespaces and listed under its standard `config` element.
+Additional object configurations are defined in separate namespaces and listed under their standard `config` element.

 You can add configuration of the associated database table under the `sql:table` element, which allows the following attributes.
 - `name` - custom table name including any schemas, if not derived from the current object and module names.